Skip to primary navigation Skip to content Skip to footer

 Wolf park has been home to a small herd of bison since 1982.
 Our original bison came to us from the Columbia Park Zoo and we’ve continued to grow the herd since then.

-Currently Wolf Park is home to 11 bison named Wonky, Mamma B, Muscogee, Licky, Thelma, Louise, Bonk, Vamchi, Big John, Pretty Patrick and Aretha!
+Currently Wolf Park is home to 10 bison named Wonky, Muscogee, Licky, Thelma, Louise, Bonk, Vamchi, Big John, Pretty Patrick and Aretha!
 Our bison give visitors a chance to see the national mammal of the United States and a historic Indiana species.
 The bison also give our behavior and training seminars a unique species to observe and sometimes train.
 They are often a favorite among our summer camps and youth programs.

-Clementine Eastern Box Turtle (female)
+Eastern Box Turtle (female)

 In the summer of 2022, we learned that a wildlife rehabber in Northern Indiana had a box turtle that was unfortunately non-releasable due to having spent 10+ years as a pet.
 This made her an excellent applicant for our ambassador animal crew!